-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: May 2018

-If you’ve ever secretly harbored a desire to fix messy, derelict homes, you could always audition for Hoarders…but for those of you who don’t care for television fame, or simply feel like smashing things, there’s House Flipper.
-In this design sim, your role is pretty self explanatory: renovate, renovate, renovate.
+If you’ve ever secretly harbored a desire to fix messy, derelict homes, you could always audition to be on the cast of Hoarders…but for those of you who don’t care for television fame, or simply feel like smashing things, there’s House Flipper.
+In this design sim, your role is pretty self-explanatory: renovate, renovate, renovate.
 Each house presents an opportunity to clean rooms, knock down walls, paint interiors, and refurnish until the property looks good as new.
 Aside from the therapeutic benefits of tidying up, profiting from your handiwork come sale time is another incentive to do a thorough job.

 #14 Abzû